List of wartime orders of battle for the British 1st Division (1809–1945)

 An order of battle is a list of the various elements of a military formation organised within a hierarchical command structure.
-It can also provide information on the strength of that formation and the equipment used.
+It can provide information on the strength of that formation and the equipment used.
 An order of battle is not necessarily a set structure, and it can change depending on tactical or strategic developments, or the evolution of military doctrine.
 For example, a division could be altered radically from one campaign to another through the adding or removing of subunits but retain its identity and prior history.
 The size of a division can vary dramatically as a result of what forces are assigned and the doctrine employed at that time.

 The 1st Division was an infantry division of the British Army, which was formed numerous times from 1809 to present.
-Several formations bore the name, the "1st Division", from 1809 through to the end of the 19th century.
+Several formations bore the name "1st Division", from 1809 through to the end of the 19th century.
 Per the 1st Division's official website, its lineage is described as including the Peninsular War, the Battle of Waterloo, the Crimean War, the Anglo-Zulu War, and the Second Boer War.
-In 1902, following reforms within the British Army, a permanent 1st Division was formed in 1902.
-It would go on to fight in both world wars.
-The 1st Division, formed in 1809, was around 6,000 men strong.
-This formation did not include supporting weapons such as artillery at the time.
+In 1902, following reforms within the British Army, a permanent 1st Division was formed that fought in both world wars.

+The original 1st Division, formed in 1809, was around 6,000 men strong.
+This formation did not include supporting weapons such as artillery.
 In comparison, when the formation fought in the Second World War, it was over 18,000 men strong, supported by 72 artillery pieces, and numerous other support weapons.
 Each war that the division fought in, from inception up until the end of the Second World War, has a corresponding order of battle section.

 Napoleonic Wars

 During the Napoleonic Wars (1803–1815), the British Army grew in size.
 On 18 June 1809, Lieutenant-General Arthur Wellesley, commander of the British forces in Spain and Portugal, ordered the creation of four divisions, including the 1st Division.
 During the division's first action of the Peninsular War (the name given to Napoleonic Wars fought in Spain and Portugal), the Battle of Talavera (1809), it was 5,964 men strong.
-It roughly maintained this strength for the rest of the Peninsular War, for example being 4,854 men strong at the Battle of Vittoria in 1813, and was disbanded when the fighting ended in 1814.
-It was reformed on 11 April 1815, in the Southern Netherlands (modern-day Belgium), on the resumption of hostilities.
+It roughly maintained this strength for the rest of the Peninsular War, for example being 4,854 men strong at the Battle of Vittoria in 1813.
+It was disbanded when the fighting ended in 1814.
+It was reformed on 11 April 1815, in the Southern Netherlands (modern-day Belgium), upon the resumption of hostilities.
 It fought at the Battle of Waterloo, where it had a strength of 4,061 men.
 It then marched into France.
 Shortly after, the Napoleonic Wars came to a conclusion.
-The division remained within the restored French kingdom, as part of the British Army of Occupation.
+The division remained in the restored French kingdom, as part of the British Army of Occupation.
 In December 1818, the Army of Occupation and the division were disbanded, and the troops returned to Britain.